kwaleko/Projects/README.md

 - {- {- use this code to highlight the text in yellow
 - Other (bold, italic, underline ...)

-the language used to build the Post page is [ELM](http://elm-lang.org), the Html in ELM language is function, so we need to parse the text/post entered by the blog user and transfor it to ELM-HTML. for exmaple :
+the language used to build the Post page is [ELM](http://elm-lang.org), the Html in ELM language is function, so we need to parse the text/post entered by the blog user and transform it to ELM-HTML. for example :
 - if the user enter /* bold {- Bold and higlight {- /* it should be parsed to : div [] [B[][ text "Bold" , mark[] [text "Bold and higlight"]]]

 using a regular expression to achieve the above very limited and overcomple in such case